Frequently Asked Questions

 You cannot transfer directly to the teacher licensure program at CU Boulder.
 You must first apply to CU Boulder and choose a baccalaureate program and major.
 If you are accepted to CU Boulder, you may then apply to the undergraduate teacher licensure program and possibly start the licensure program the second semester you attend CU.

-The School of Education Office of Student Services has fingerprint cards available that are filled out with the required information.
-If you cannot obtain one of these pre-printed cards, the local law enforcement agency will give you a blank card and fill it out as described in the Fingerprinting Policy.
+A local law enforcement agency will give you a blank card and fill it out as described in the Fingerprinting Policy.
 If you live out of state, please call the Office of Student Services to determine your best course of action.

 First, the fingerprints must have been done in the state of Colorado.
 Second, they must be part of the Colorado Bureau of Investigation’s database.
 Not all schools use the CBI for background checks.
 Some use private companies.
 So you may have to submit fingerprints again.
 In order to find out if you are part of the CBI database, refer to the Fingerprinting Policy Instructions above.